 Where to get help

-To complain about tourism services, contact the service provider directly.
+To complain about tourism services or products, contact the service provider directly.

-Consular Services Charter explains what the Australian Government can and can't do to assist Australians overseas.
-For consular assistance, see contact details below:
+Read the Consular services charter for what the Australian Government can and can't do to help you overseas.
+For consular assistance, contact the Australian High Commission in Port Vila.

 Australian High Commission, Port Vila

 Winston Churchill Avenue

 Port Vila, Vanuatu